Vehicle-AHU/DRTV30K/README.md

 | Validation set | 2,037 pairs |
 | Test set | 8,150 pairs |

-Each sample contains a visible image and its corresponding thermal infrared image.
+Each sample contains one visible image and its corresponding thermal infrared image.

-Although the paired videos were manually pre-aligned during preprocessing, local pixel-level discrepancies between the two modalities were intentionally retained.
-These discrepancies reflect practical challenges in real-world RGBT UAV perception.
+Although the paired videos were manually center-aligned during preprocessing, additional pixel-level registration was not performed.
+Therefore, the dataset retains realistic local cross-modal discrepancies caused by differences in imaging mechanisms, camera configurations, UAV attitude, camera distortion, and viewpoint changes.

 ---